Pacific Daydream

-Pacific Daydream is the eleventh studio album by American rock band Weezer, released on October 27, 2017.
-The album is their second release by Crush Management, is distributed by Atlantic Records, and is trademarked by a modern pop sound, differing from their previous work.
-The lead single, "Feels Like Summer", was released on March 16, 2017.
-The second single, "Happy Hour", was released on October 31.
+Pacific Daydream is the eleventh studio album by American rock band Weezer, released on October 27, 2017 on Crush Management, and Atlantic Records.
+The majority of the album was produced by Butch Walker, with Jonny Coffer and J.R.
+Rotem producing the album's lead single "Feels Like Summer".
+The album is trademarked by a modern pop sound, differing from their previous work.

+Released to mixed reviews, Pacific Daydream reached number twenty-three on the Billboard 200 and number sixty-eight on the UK Albums Chart.
+The album received a Grammy Award nomination for Best Rock Album at the 61st Annual Grammy Awards.

 Background and recording

 In 2016, frontman Rivers Cuomo began filling a folder of songs intended for a darker project (provisionally titled The Black Album) but ultimately completed a second folder with songs that were of a different nature first, leading to the creation of Pacific Daydream.
 In April, Cuomo teased the album, describing it as "Beach Boys gone bad", tackling "more mature topics" and "less summer day and more winter night".
 As Cuomo began writing and recording, they found the songs to be more "like reveries from a beach at the end of the world [... as if] the Beach Boys and The Clash fell in love by the ocean and had one hell of an amazing baby".
 The band ultimately pushed back plans for The Black Album and began focusing on the new collection of songs.
 Guitarist Brian Bell later said "Whatever it's going to be called, it's going to be fucking awesome."
 Inspired by an ancient Chinese proverb by Chuang Chou, Cuomo hoped to explore more "radical" sounds, a departure from the "classic" style of The White Album.
 Cuomo's original title for the album was Somebody's Daydream, but he later explained that the band's drummer, Pat Wilson, thought "Pacific" was a more attractive alternative than "Somebody's", and ultimately the group settled on Pacific Daydream.

 To create the album, Cuomo utilized various musical and lyrical fragments he had collected over time.
 He kept an archive of song ideas and hired programmers to organize a spreadsheet of lyric snippets by beats per minute, syllable, and key to call from whenever stuck.
 "Instead of trying to force myself to feel inspired, I can just go into the spreadsheet and search [...]
 I just try them out to see which ones work magically."